Resources and Bibliography

-There is not much published about the towns of Mlynov and Mervits directly.
-Much of what we know, and is captured in this site, comes from the Memorial book, oral traditions and family memories, and what we can infer and imagine from historical sources about related topics.
+There are not many original sources published about the towns of Mlynov and Mervits directly.
+Much of what we know, and is captured in this site, comes from the Mlynov-Muravica Memorial book, the 1850 and 1858 Russian revision lists for the two towns, oral family traditions and memories, and what we can infer and imagine from historical sources about related topics.
 This page of resources aggregates useful sources of information and resources about Mlynov and Mervits and related topics.

 MLYNOV MURAVICA YIZKOR MEMORIAL BOOK

-A memorial (yizkor) book to the two towns of Mlynov and Mervits was published in 1970 and included photos and memories from families that left these villages before WWII or that survived the war.
+A memorial (yizkor) book to the two towns of Mlynov and Mervits was published in 1970.
+A new fully annotated translation is now available of the essays written by individuals who were born or lived in these two sister towns.
+The volume includes photos and memories from families that left these towns before WWII or who survived that war.

 GENERAL ONLINE RESOURCES ABOUT MLYNOV AND MURAVICA